Skip to content Skip to footer

 Overview

-As the senior Product Designer contracted through Experis, I support Walmart’s Disaster Recovery Team (DRT) in modernizing how the company prepares for hurricanes, wildfires, and large-scale power disruptions.
+As the senior Product Designer contracted through Experis, I support the Disaster Recovery Team (DRT) in modernizing how the company prepares for hurricanes, wildfires, and large-scale power disruptions.
 The project spans workflow mapping, enterprise UX, data visualization, and AI-powered decision support.

 My role is to translate complex, high-stakes operations into clear tools that help teams make faster, safer, and more informed decisions during a crisis.